Frank Kingdon: World War II

 Kingdon working to fight the influences of Hitler's Mein Kampf was also the honorary founder and chairmanof the laymen's bible association sponsored by 200 leading American citizens declaring a "Bible Week" to take place from December 8 to 14, 1941.
 The bible association had been asked to visit the White House on December 10 and read the Bible on national radio a few days before the White House visit on December 7, 1941.
 Due to the attack on Pearl Harbor, Kingdon voluntarily withdrew their invitation to the White House and send the following telegram to President Roosevelt:

-"“At this time of national crisis, with a whole nation looking to you for guidance and leadership, the Laymen’s National Committee sponsoring (the) first annual Bible week in America, scheduled to meet with you Wednesday December 10th to present you with a Holy Bible in commemoration of this important event, do in consideration of the many problems confronting you hereby waive that privilege.
+"At this time a national crisis with the whole nation looking to you for guidance and leadership, the Laymen's National Committee sponsoring (the) first annual Bible week in America, scheduled to meet with you on Wednesday December 10th to present you with a Holy Bible in commemoration of this important event, do in consideration of the many problems confronting you hereby waive that privilege.
 May God bless and guide you in this great emergency.
-Rest assured this organization will do everything in its power to urge the people of this country to unite and hold steadfast to faith in God and pray that liberty and justice under your guidance will not perish from this earth.”
+Rest assured this organization will do everything in its power to urge the people of this country to unite and hold steadfast to faith in God and pray that liberty and justice under your guidance will not perish from this earth."

 However, the Laymen's Bible Association received a phone call asking if they will still read the Bible on air to comfort the American public.
 Eleanor Roosevelt herself thought it significant that the war started at the beginning of the first annual national bible week led by Kingdon.